More info coming soon!

 The Traditions of Childhood Series provides opportunities for children with disabilities, their families, and their caregivers to enjoy traditional childhood experiences in a sensory friendly environment.
 Children with sensory processing disorders and other disabilities often miss out on these important childhood experiences, like pictures with Santa or an Easter egg hunt, because community events are often inaccessible to them and their families.
 The M.O.R.G.A.N.
 Project launched Traditions of Childhood in 2012.
 Over the past 9 years, the Traditions of Childhood Series has served over 5,000 participants with more than fifty events.

 Formally hosted at Morgan’s Place, The M.O.R.G.A.N.
-Project will collaborate with different community partners for these unique events each year.
-Each event will celebrate a tradition of childhood that we all grew up with, and that are difficult for a child with disabilities to enjoy in a world that is not able to accommodate their specific challenges, especially for those with mobility and sensory impairments.
+Project collaborates with different community partners for these unique events each year.
+Each event celebrates a tradition of childhood that we all grew up with, and that are difficult for a child with disabilities to enjoy in a world that is not able to accommodate their specific challenges, especially for those with mobility and sensory impairments.